robcross1977/kjv/README.md

 ## Search

 All you need to do to use search is install the library with npm, import the `search` function into your code and pass it a bible query in string form.
+The search function takes a single string (the query).

+Basic Usage:# KJV Library
+The KJV library contains useful functionality to retrieve data from the KJV of the bible.
+Currently, it can parse search functions without need of a database as the KJV never needs updating so we can just grab what we want from static files and skip any network hops and work offline.
+That said, the library download will be quite a bit bigger.
+If you wish to use an online service that uses a database I've provided an API written in Rust with AXUM that you can find here: https://github.com/robcross1977/bible-api-rust

+Please note: the api works differently and expects a web interface so it will not allow you to do anything larger than a chapter query.

+`search('1 John 4:6')`

 ## Search Formats